Agencies Unite to Split Oversight of Cell-Cultured Products

 Last November we covered the Bureau of Competition's challenge to agreements that 1-800 Contacts entered into with its competitors concerning how they would advertise.
 In their "Initial Decision," Judge Chappell found that those agreements directly harmed competition and consumers in the market for contact lenses sold over the Internet, and he rejected the efficiency justifications proposed by 1-800 Contacts.
 After further recent review, the FTC affirmed that the agreements also violated the antitrust laws for a variety of reasons, as outlined by Venable's Len Gordon.
 Click on the link to read the full final decision, important statements from the Commission, and how the results will impact online advertising agreements in the future.

 Swipe for the Surcharge

 More retailers are going cashless for a whole host of reasons, but whether merchants can charge consumers who pay with a credit card more and how that increase in price is described have been the subject of extensive litigation.
-As a result of New York's anti-surcharge law, discussed in detail by Venable's Len Gordon and Evan Minsberg in a recent blog post, retailers are free to call the higher price for credit whatever they want, as long as consumers do not have to do math to figure out what that price is.
+As a result of New York's anti-surcharge law, discussed in detail by Venable's Len Gordon in a recent blog post, retailers are free to call the higher price for credit whatever they want, as long as consumers do not have to do math to figure out what that price is.
 Click on the link to read the analysis of the ongoing New York surcharge saga.

 Global Advertising Law Year in Review